torvalds/linux/Documentation/block/inline-encryption.rst

-``blk_crypto_config_supported()`` allows users to check ahead of time whether inline encryption with particular crypto settings will work on a particular request_queue -- either via hardware or via blk-crypto-fallback.
+``blk_crypto_config_supported()`` allows users to check ahead of time whether inline encryption with particular crypto settings will work on a particular block_device -- either via hardware or via blk-crypto-fallback.
 This function takes in a ``struct blk_crypto_config`` which is like blk_crypto_key, but omits the actual bytes of the key and instead just contains the algorithm, data unit size, etc.  This function can be useful if blk-crypto-fallback is disabled.